IGOTGASMONEY/liri-node-app/README.md

    * `do-what-it-says`
    ![Do What](images/demo3.gif)

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI will be a command line node app that takes in parameters and gives you back data.Take a look